EnriqueWood/youtube-2-ultrastar/README.md

 It does **not** modify or include any of the original UltraSinger code—it simply automates the setup and execution steps.

+## Requirements

+- Docker

+## GUI Usage

+In addition to the command-line script, this project includes a graphical interface (GUI) designed for ease of use.

+Make sure you have Docker already installed on your system or the program will not allow you to continue without it.
+Once you have docker installed, paste the URL of the Youtube video or the path to your local mp3/mp4 local file and press

 ## Usage for Linux Users

 1. Ensure you have `docker` and `docker compose` installed.